yashoswal/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 * Azure Container App: Consumption tier with 1 CPU, 2GiB memory/storage.
 Pricing is based on resource allocation, and each month allows for a certain amount of free usage.
 [Pricing](https://azure.microsoft.com/pricing/details/container-apps/)
 * Azure Container Registry: Basic tier.
 [Pricing](https://azure.microsoft.com/pricing/details/container-registry/)
 * Azure AI Langauage: S tier.
 [Pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/language-service/?msockid=3d25d5a7fe346936111ec024ff8e685c)
+* Azure Virtual Machine: `Standard_B1s` SKU.
+[Pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/?msockid=3d25d5a7fe346936111ec024ff8e685c).
+Note that this is a temporary resource that can be deleted after a successful deployment.
+See [**Deleting Temporary Resources**](#additional-steps).

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.